Securing Public Applications with SonicWall Cloud Secure Edge (CSE)

 Public applications, also known as Software-as-a-Service (SaaS) applications, are cloud-based software hosted and delivered by software vendors.
 Because these applications are public resources hosted on your vendor’s servers and accessed over the internet (unlike private resources which are hosted on your servers in your private networks) they often bypass key enterprise security controls.

-Most organizations enable Single Sign On (SSO) and Multi-factor Authentication (MFA) for strong user authentication to public applications, but are unable to enforce zero-trust security controls such as device trust requirements for device posture validation, continuous authorization to revoke user access mid-session, data loss protection, etc.
+Most organizations enable Single Sign On (SSO) and Multi-factor Authentication (MFA) for strong user authentication to public applications, but are unable to enforce zero-trust security controls such as device trust requirements for device posture validation, continuous authorization to revoke user access mid-session, etc.

 Enforcing zero-trust security for SaaS applications is particularly challenging because of the variety of applications an organization uses and the different levels of risk they pose.
 Furthermore, a one-size-fits-all approach to zero-trust security seldom works because SaaS applications are central to myriad critical workflows, such as access from native apps, access from employee-owned mobile devices, third-party access from unmanaged devices, cloud-based integrations with other products, etc.